kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Fixed a bug when generating a random string in the widgets and shortcodes

 = 2.1.4 =
 * Fixed a bug with pagination and determining the current page
 * Fixed some notices / deperaction messages in HTMLPurifier